jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 aa-maven removes Ant from its build (its register row M10) and reports the commit together with the post-Ant contract for the per-site build step that `build.xml` target `sitespecificbuild` used to run inside `src/sitespecific/<site>`.
-Affects M14.
+Affected M14, which D17 deferred; this gate now blocks no row and stays Open until aa-maven takes the work up again.

-aa-maven register row: `docs/milestone-daff1b7.md` M10 (Ant removal, Deferred to the end of aa-maven Phase 1, their D7).
+aa-maven register row: `docs/milestone-daff1b7.md` M10 (Ant removal, Deferred and moved to the aa-maven backlog 2026-09-19, their D7).

 ##### Completion Criteria